sidi-sweden/sidi-se/src/about/README.md

 ## Projects

-&nbsp;&nbsp;&nbsp;&nbsp;Running projects is costly and resource intensive.
+Running projects is costly and resource intensive.
 Because of that, initially SIDI conducts a small number of projects of its own.
-SIDI expects from<br>&nbsp;&nbsp;&nbsp;&nbsp; interested groups, individuals and from our members and supporters that they start projects on a voluntary basis.
-In this case, SIDI is going to support<br> &nbsp;&nbsp;&nbsp;&nbsp;them providing the means to set up a project environment including: wiki-tools, issue management tools, source code management and possibilities for <br>&nbsp;&nbsp;&nbsp;&nbsp;integration with other SIDI project's results.
+SIDI expects from interested groups, individuals and from our members and supporters that they start projects on a voluntary basis.
+In this case, SIDI is going to support them providing the means to set up a project environment including: wiki-tools, issue management tools, source code management and possibilities for integration with other SIDI project's results.

 # The statutes